fer-martin/elevenvolunteersacdl/presentation.md

 * There are some particulars in Spanish that we want to try, but we do not have access to that beta yet.
     For example, it's not the same "el martes a las diez" to "los martes a las diez" (first one meaning this tuesday at 10am, the second implies "every tuesday at 10 am")

+* How to loop in the conversation (ie do you want to add a new day?) until the user denies, and then do the call.